 Microsoft darling and fan favorite Bungy.
 Developer of the original Halo trilogy, decided to move onto other IPs and left the Halo franchise to new developer 343 Industries.
 In a smart move 343 brought back title character Master Chief to appease the fan boys, and also gave his "lady friend" Cortana two "major" upgrades ;) Kick the covenant's ass in this 360 exclusive.

 It's the same COD game you bought last year and the year before (and the year before that.)
 Alternate developer Treyarch ups the ante once again with Black Ops II, delivering a story spanning from the 80s to 2025.
 That doesn't mean the soldiers have feathered hair and stretchy pants.
 But it does mean you get a wide range of familiar weapons, as well as some futuristic tech toys to play with.
 Popular "Zombie mode" is back and better then ever... feel like a badass as you mow down the undead with state of the art weaponry!

 Diablo III, one of the most anticipated games of all time was ten years in the making.
 The top down, three quarter view beat'em up from the fine folks over at Blizzard has you battling your way through loads of enemies.
 All the while collecting as much loot as you can.
 Bash minion skulls in, as you level up your character and work through multiple difficulty levels in this dungeon crawler for the PC.

-Chris is a self taught 3D artist with over ten years of experience and one of the CG Editors at Tuts+.
+Chris is a self taught 3D artist with over ten years of experience.
 His weapons of choice are 3D Studio Max, ZBrush, Mari, V-Ray, xNormal and Photoshop.
 He also dabbles in RayFire and FumeFX on occasion.